bahrus/carbon-copy/README.md

 ### Implementation

 The implementation of this was originally done using HTMLImports (for external files).
-In light of recents announcements regarding the future of HTMLImports, and partly inspired by this [interesting article](https://jakearchibald.com/2016/fun-hacks-faster-content/), a hidden iFrame was tried.
+In light of recent announcements regarding the future of HTMLImports, and partly inspired by this [interesting article](https://jakearchibald.com/2016/fun-hacks-faster-content/), a hidden iFrame was tried.
 The streaming-element the article describes features many obscure tricks I wasn't aware of, [but it does require a fair amount of code](https://github.com/bahrus/streaming-element/blob/master/streaming-element.js).
-While the use of IFrames may be ideal in some problem domains, a quick performance test indicates the performance of Fetch/ShadowDom/innerHTML greatly exceeds that of iframes (and objects).
+While the use of IFrames may be ideal in some problem domains, a quick performance test indicates the performance of Fetch/ShadowDom/innerHTML greatly exceeds that of iframes (and objects) when applied repeatedly.

 So the current approach is to use fetch / create ShadowDOM / set innerHTML inside the shadowDOM.
 This allows id's from different documents to not get confused.